Judge James S. Kirsch

 Judge Kirsch is a past-president of the Indianapolis Bar Association and of the Indianapolis Bar Foundation and is a former member of the Board of Visitors of the Indiana University School of Law-Indianapolis.
 He is a past-president of the United Way/Community Service Council Board of Directors and a current or former member of the Board of Directors of the United Way of Central Indiana, the Board of Associates of Rose Hulman Institute of Technology, and of the Boards of Directors of the Goodwill Industries Foundation of Central Indiana, Community Centers of Indianapolis, the Indianapolis Urban League, the Legal Aid Society of Indianapolis, the Stanley K. Lacy Leadership Association and the Benjamin Harrison Presidential Site.
 He is a Fellow of the Indiana State Bar Foundation and of the Indianapolis Bar Foundation.

 Judge Kirsch is a frequent speaker and lecturer and has served on the faculty of more than 300 continuing legal education programs.
 He has been named a Sagamore of the Wabash by four different governors.
 In 2009, the Indianapolis Bar Association presented Judge Kirsch with its highest award – the Hon.
 Paul H. Buchanan Award of Excellence in recognition of “his notable attainments as a lawyer and honorable service to the legal profession over an extended period time.”

 Judge Kirsch and his wife Jan have two children, Adam and Alexandra.
-Judge Kirsch was retained on the Court in 1996 and 2006 and stands again for retention in the 2016 fall election.
+Judge Kirsch was retained on the Court in 1996, 2006, and 2016.